yale-swe/f22-yalenav/client/README.md

 ```

 While navigation helps limit views between unauthenticated and authenticated access to the app, it's both `contexts` and `screens` that determines _how_ they get authenticated, and _what_ they see when they do.
-In particular, the app is split up into four screens: one that allows them to sign in, one that renders the map, one that surfaces their profile, one that enables the user to manage their schedule.
+In particular, the app is split up into four screens: one that allows them to sign in (`SignInScreen.tsx`), one that renders the map (`HomeScreen.tsx`), one that surfaces their profile (`UserProfile.tsx`), and one that enables the user to manage their schedule (`EditSchedule.tsx`).

 ### 🧱 Components